GuidoGrogger/sudocu/README.md

 ## Development

 For development you need the latest serviceweaver version.
 See https://serviceweaver.dev/ for installation guide.
+In codesandbox just run `go install github.com/ServiceWeaver/weaver/cmd/weaver@latest` for that.

-Run with the following command `weaver generate . && SERVICEWEAVER_CONFIG=weaver.toml go run .`
+After changing the code, run `weaver generate . && SERVICEWEAVER_CONFIG=weaver.toml go run .`

 ## Disclaimer